Since 1 July 2023, there have been 8 successful convictions resulting from Commission investigations.

 Operation Angelo

-Operation Angelo was a joint investigation commenced by the former ACLEI and Home Affairs, for which the NACC became responsible from 1 July 2023.
+Operation Angelo was a joint investigation commenced by the former ACLEI and Home Affairs, which was continued by the NACC and was prosecuted by the CDPP.

 Operation Roe

-This prosecution followed a joint investigation between ACLEI and the ATO, for which the NACC became responsible from 1 July 2023.
-The investigation identified that Khan had extensively accessed various taxation records without authority between August 2020 and April 2021.
+Operation Roe was a joint investigation between ACLEI and the ATO, for which the NACC became responsible from 1 July 2023.

 Operation Nambung